KBNLwikimedia/GLAMorousToHTML/README.md

 * 5 - The **number of unique Wikipedia articles** in which KB media files are used,
 * 6 - A **manifest overview** of those articles, grouped per Wikipedia language version,
 * 7 - A **structured output format** that can be easily processed by tools, such as CSV of Excel files.

+Bulk/group functionalities:
 * 8 - A method to **generate these reports in bulk**, so for multiple Commons categories trees at once (with one report per category tree).
+* 9 - **Aggregated data** and **key figure statistics** for sets of reports, eg. for grouped reports from a specific country.

 That is why we developed the GLAMorousToHTML tool.
 It takes the [XML-output of the GLAMorous tool](https://glamtools.toolforge.org/glamorous.php?doit=1&category=Media+contributed+by+Koninklijke+Bibliotheek&use_globalusage=1&ns0=1&show_details=1&projects[wikipedia]=1&format=xml) and processes that data into HTML reports and Excel files.